Urgent Measures For Protection Of Endangered Species Of Indus Pangolin Stressed - UrduPoint

 Urgent Measures For Protection Of Endangered Species Of Indus Pangolin Stressed

-Pakistan Museum for Natural History (PMNH) Director General Dr Muhammad Rafique has said that urgent measures are required to create awareness about preservation of the endangered species of Indus Pangolin, which is under threat of distinction owing to its precious scaly skin

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Oct, 2019 ) :Pakistan Museum for Natural History (PMNH) Director General Dr Muhammad Rafique has said that urgent measures are required to create awareness about preservation of the endangered species of Indus Pangolin, which is under threat of distinction owing to its precious scaly skin.
+ISLAMABAD, Oct 6 (UrduPoint / Pakistan Point News - 6th Oct, 2019 ) :Pakistan Museum for Natural History (PMNH) Director General Dr Muhammad Rafique called for taking urgent measures to create awareness about preservation of the endangered species of Indus Pangolin, which is under threat of distinction owing to its precious scaly skin.

 The major reasons of extinction of Indus Pangolin (Manis Crassicaudata) in Pakistan is rapid loss and deterioration of natural habitat due to cutting of forests as well as illegal hunting for using its scales in traditional Chinese medicines and crude bulletproof jackets.